Thunder-Blaze/altblog/src/content/posts/svelte-5-vs-react/index.md

 For most developers, the path into modern frontend development goes something like this: you learn a little HTML and CSS, sprinkle in some JavaScript, then get told that *“if you want to be taken seriously, you need React.”*

-React has become the default.
-Its component-based structure, hook system, and virtual DOM reconciliation process have shaped the way millions of developers think about web interfaces.
+[React](https://react.dev/) has become the default.
+Its component-based structure, hook system, and [virtual DOM](https://legacy.reactjs.org/docs/faq-internals.html) reconciliation process have shaped the way millions of developers think about web interfaces.
 But that dominance also means many developers assume React’s structure is simply *how frontend frameworks work*.

-Svelte - especially in its latest version, **Svelte 5** - politely disagrees.
+[Svelte](https://svelte.dev/) - especially in its latest version, **Svelte 5** - politely disagrees.
+Created By [Rich Harris](https://github.com/rich-harris).
 Its structure, reactivity model, and approach to state management are designed around a compiler-first philosophy rather than a runtime-first philosophy.
 To really appreciate why that matters, let’s unpack what these frameworks are actually made of.

 ---